Biochemistry Ph.D. (Ithaca)

 Contact InformationWebsite: http://bmcb.cornell.edu

 Application Requirements and Deadlines

 Fall, Dec.
 1; no spring admission

 Candidates come from many academic backgrounds; however, matriculating students will have commonly majored in one of the many areas of biology, chemistry or physics.
 There are no set standards; rather we are searching for applicants who we believe can flourish in the program.
-Applicants are judged on both academic credentials (GPAs, GRE scores), the statement of purpose, and especially on letters of recommendation.
+Applicants are judged on both academic credentials (GPAs), the statement of purpose, and especially on letters of recommendation.
 Prior research experience is considered particularly useful.
-Applicants will be required to supply the following items: current transcripts for all colleges attended, GRE general test, 3 letters of recommendation.
+Applicants will be required to supply the following items: current transcripts for all colleges attended, 3 letters of recommendation.
 For applicants whose native language is not English, a TOEFL score of at least: Writing: 20; Listening: 15; Reading: 20; and Speaking: 22.

 - all Graduate School Requirements, including the TOEFL / IELTS Exam for Non-Native English Applicants